n0psn0ps/n0psn0ps.github.io/_posts/2024-06-27-A Short Tale of Sysctl.md

 **What is sysctl**

-In short, [sysctl](https://developer.apple.com/documentation/installer_js/system/1812308-sysctl) is a system call responsible for gathering data about an operating system’s like kernel-related data or hardware components.
+In short, [sysctl](https://developer.apple.com/documentation/installer_js/system/1812308-sysctl) is a system call responsible for gathering data about an operating system like kernel-related data or hardware components.

 Reading the man page for `sysctl` we can see more than one flag is present that will allow us to read kernel-related flags: